 - 1 teaspoon turmeric

-- 3/4 cup water or enough to make a coating consistency batter
+- approximately 3/4 cup of water or until a coating consistency batter forms

 - Oil for frying

-- Remove from the oil and place on paper towels to blot out any excess oil and serve hot.
+- Remove the fried foods from the oil, allowing any excess oil to drip off, then place them on paper towels to gently pat away any remaining oil before serving hot.